We may earn a commission when you buy using our links.

 Here are a number of essential features that you want to have in the plan that you choose.
 In an ideal case, you’ll need your WordPress host that delivers 24/7 support, unlimited monthly data transfers, storage, and email.
 Some web hosts would set limitations on some of these features.
 WP Engine, for example, puts a restriction of 400,000 visitors and 30GB of storage.
 If you’re looking to grow your website, even more, you’d want a host that provides more freedom than that.

 Secure Sockets Layer (SSL) is another feature that you would really want to have.
 SSL is a sign of reliability.
 The green padlock symbol that you see in the address bar of some websites is a sign of SSL.
 SSL is trust, and trust is key.
 You can see our list of the best SSL providers (free & paid).
 What SSL does is encrypt the data sent back and forth between the user’s browser and your website to secure the information transmitted against any threats against the user’s privacy.

 The web hosting providers that we mentioned on this list all offer this service, but at varying costs.
 Some might give it away for free, while others might ask for as much as $100.
 Of course, you want to have web hosting features that differ from other people for your site to stand out, but the ones we mentioned here are essentials that you don’t want to miss on anything.

-This is a key feature when it comes to web hosting.
+Uptime is a critical feature when it comes to selecting the best wordpress hosting provider.
 If you can’t maintain a good uptime rate, none of the services you offer will matter as clients won’t even be able to access what you provide.
 If any new users come around to discover your website for the first time, you won’t be able to hook them and make them usual clients if you can’t allow them to see what you have.